spacecloud-io/space-docs/content/install/docker.md

 The recommended way to run Space Cloud is using the `space-cli setup` command, which installs Space Cloud in a [Kubernetes cluster](/install/kubernetes/).

-Running space cloud in a dockerized environments comes with some feature restrictions.
+Running Space Cloud as a standalone docker container comes with some feature restrictions.

 The features which are ~~strike throughed~~ are not availble because these features are dependant on **kubernetes environment**.